Akhand6886/Nocturnal-Codex/README.md

 -   `/blog/[slug]`: `src/app/blog/[slug]/page.tsx` (Displays a single blog post)
 -   `/think-tank`: `src/app/think-tank/page.tsx` (Lists all think tank articles)
 -   `/think-tank/[slug]`: `src/app/think-tank/[slug]/page.tsx` (Displays a single article)
--   `/topics`: `src/app/topics/page.tsx` (Lists all high-level topics)
--   `/topics/[topicSlug]`: `src/app/topics/[topicSlug]/page.tsx` (Details for a specific topic, like the **Cybersecurity Roadmap**)
--   `/languages`: `src/app/languages/page.tsx` (Lists all programming languages)
--   `/languages/[languageSlug]`: `src/app/languages/[languageSlug]/page.tsx` (Lists all tutorials for a specific programming language)
+-   `/roadmaps`: `src/app/roadmaps/page.tsx` (Lists all available developer roadmaps)
+-   `/roadmaps/[roadmapId]`: `src/app/roadmaps/[roadmapId]/page.tsx` (Displays an interactive roadmap)
 -   `/wiki`: `src/app/wiki/page.tsx` (The main wiki page)
 -   `/wiki/[slug]`: `src/app/wiki/[slug]/page.tsx` (A specific wiki article)
--   `/tutorial/[language]/[slug]`: `src/app/tutorial/[language]/[slug]/page.tsx` (The page for an individual tutorial, with a sidebar)
+-   `/contact`: `src/app/contact/page.tsx`

 ## 4. Data Fetching & Content Management

-The site uses a hybrid approach for content, sourcing it from a Headless CMS, local Markdown files, and static mock data.
+The site uses a hybrid approach for content, sourcing it from a Headless CMS, local JSON files, and static mock data.

 ### Contentful API (Blog & Think Tank)

 -   **Purpose**: Manages dynamic, long-form content that may be updated frequently by content editors.
+This includes all blog posts and think tank articles.
 -   **Implementation**: The `src/lib/contentful.ts` file contains the logic to connect to the Contentful Delivery API.
     -   `createClient()`: Initializes the Contentful client using environment variables for the Space ID and Access Token.
     -   `fetchBlogPosts()`, `fetchThinkTankArticles()`: These functions query the Contentful API for collections of entries based on their Content Type ID (`blogPost` and `thinkTankArticle`, respectively).
-They fetch multiple entries, sort them by date, and parse them into a structured format defined in `src/types/index.ts`.
     -   `fetchBlogPostBySlug()`, `fetchThinkTankArticleBySlug()`: These functions fetch a single entry by its unique slug.
     -   `parseBlogPost()`, `parseThinkTankArticle()`: Helper functions that transform the raw API response from Contentful into the application's specific `BlogPost` and `ThinkTankArticle` types, ensuring data consistency.

-### Contentlayer (Language Tutorials from Markdown)

--   **Purpose**: Manages content that is version-controlled with the codebase, ideal for technical documentation like programming tutorials.
-This allows developers to write content in Markdown and leverage Git for history and collaboration.
+### Static JSON (Developer Roadmaps)

+-   **Purpose**: Manages the complex, structured data required for the interactive developer roadmaps.
+This approach allows for version control and easy editing of the roadmap structure without a complex CMS.
--   **How it Works**:
+-   **Implementation**:
-    1.  **Schema Definition**: The `contentlayer.config.ts` file defines a schema for a `TutorialPost`.
-This schema specifies the expected fields in the frontmatter of the Markdown files (like `title`, `slug`, `order`).
-It also includes a `computedField` to automatically determine the programming language from the file's directory path.
-    2.  **Content Creation**: Markdown files are created in subdirectories within `content/tutorials/`.
-For example, a Python tutorial would go in `content/tutorials/python/`, and a Java tutorial in `content/tutorials/java/`.
-Each file's YAML frontmatter must match the `TutorialPost` schema.
-    3.  **Build Process**: During the build (`next build`), Contentlayer reads all Markdown files under `content/tutorials/`, validates them against the schema, converts the Markdown body to HTML, and generates type-safe JSON data in the `.contentlayer/generated` directory.
-    4.  **Usage in App**: This generated data can be directly and safely imported into React components.
-For example: `import { allTutorialPosts } from 'contentlayer/generated'`.
-Pages can then filter this array to display tutorials for a specific language.
+    1.  **Data Storage**: JSON files, each representing a full roadmap (nodes and edges), are stored in the `public/roadmap-content/` directory (e.g., `frontend.json`, `backend.json`).
+    2.  **Data Fetching**: The `EditorRoadmapRenderer` component in `src/components/EditorRoadmap/EditorRoadmapRenderer.tsx` fetches the corresponding JSON file using a standard `fetch` call when a user navigates to a roadmap page.
+    3.  **Rendering**: The fetched JSON data, which conforms to the `@xyflow/react` library's expected format, is passed directly to the `ReactFlow` component to render the interactive graph.

-### Mock Data (Topics, Languages & Wiki)
+### Mock Data (Wiki Articles & Navigation)

 -   **Purpose**: For foundational site content that is relatively static and integral to the site's structure.
-This includes the main topics, programming language overviews, and wiki articles.
-This content could also be migrated to Contentlayer in the future for easier management.
+This includes the main wiki articles and the site's navigation links.
--   **Implementation**: The file `src/lib/data.ts` contains exported arrays of TypeScript objects (e.g., `MOCK_TOPICS`, `MOCK_PROGRAMMING_LANGUAGES`, `MOCK_WIKI_ARTICLES`).
+-   **Implementation**: The file `src/lib/data.ts` contains exported arrays of TypeScript objects (e.g., `MOCK_WIKI_ARTICLES`, `NAV_ITEMS`).
 This approach is extremely fast and provides full type-safety, but it requires a developer to update the content directly in the code.
 This is suitable for content that doesn't change often.

-### Special Case: The Cybersecurity Roadmap

-The project includes a unique, highly customized user interface for the Cybersecurity topic page (`/topics/cybersecurity`).
-This page deviates from the standard topic layout to display an interactive, multi-column roadmap.

--   **Content-Driven UI**: The structure of this roadmap is defined entirely within the frontmatter of the `content/topics/cybersecurity.md` file.
-It uses a custom YAML structure under the `roadmapColumns` key.
-This allows the content and layout of the roadmap to be edited directly in the Markdown file.
--   **Conditional Rendering**: The page component at `src/app/topics/[topicSlug]/page.tsx` contains logic to check if a given `TopicPost` from Contentlayer contains the `roadmapColumns` field.
-    -   If `roadmapColumns` exists, it renders the specialized `src/components/content/cybersecurity-roadmap.tsx` component, which is responsible for building the visual flowchart.
-    -   If `roadmapColumns` does not exist, it renders the default topic page layout.
--   **Component Logic**: The `CybersecurityRoadmap` component takes the topic data as a prop, parses the `roadmapColumns` structure, and uses Flexbox to render the main learning path and side columns.
-Each node in the roadmap links to a specific tutorial article, creating an interactive learning path.
-This architecture allows for the creation of other unique, data-driven page layouts for specific topics in the future without altering the core routing or component structure.

 ## 5. Static Site Generation (SSG) & Incremental Static Regeneration (ISR)